react-bootstrap-table/react-bootstrap-table2/docs/basic-row-expand.md

 ## Customization

 ### Style/Class
 `expandRow.renderer` allow you to render everything in the content of expanding row.
-You can control the style or class by yourself.
+You can custom the style or class by yourself.
 However, a expand row is wrapped by a HTML `tr` element(Parent row).
 Currently, we support following way to custom the class/style on parent row element:

 * For the class of parent row: [`expandRow.parentClassName`](./row-expand-props.html#expandrowparentclassname-string-function)
 * For the style of parent row: N/A

+In addition, the way to custom the class/style on expanding row element:
+* For the class of expanding row: [`expandRow.className`](./row-expand-props.html#expandrowclassname-string-function)
+* For the style of expanding row: N/A

 ### Expand Column
 `react-bootstrap-table2` default doesn't render a additional indicator column, just like row selection.
 But if you want it, you can enable it via [`expandRow.showExpandColumn`](./row-expand-props.html#expandrowshowexpandcolumn-bool)